NationalSecurityAgency/maat/README.md

 Please see ROADMAP.md for an overview of our current status and listing of items on our roadmap.

-Maat currently supports CentOS 7.7, and Ubuntu 18.04.4.
-Support for CentOS 8 is in progress, please refer to ROADMAP.md for updates on this effort.
+Maat currently supports RHEL 7 and 8, and Ubuntu 20.04 and 22.04.

 Documentation
 -------------